leocomelli/aigile/README.md

 1. Prepare your XLSX file with the following columns:
    - Type: The type of item (Epic, Feature, User Story, Task)
-   - Parent: ID/reference of the parent item (e.g., Epic ID for Features)
+   - Parent: Project name where the issue should be created (e.g., "My Project")
    - Context: Description of what needs to be generated
    - Criteria: Additional validation criteria (optional)